-Check out my Resources page for information on where to buy organic seeds for your family’s gardening project.
+Check out my shopping list for information on where to buy organic seeds for your family’s gardening project.

 I’ll be tweeting and facebooking all about my garden’s progress, so to follow my updates along with the other Real Food Media bloggers, be sure to fan the Seeds of Change Facebook page.

 To keep abreast of the Seeds of Change gardening tweets, be sure to follow Seeds of Change on Twitter as well.
 The special Twitter hashtag #sowingmillions is set up especially for everyone to tweet about their gardening successes, problems, and questions.

 Confused about hashtags?
 I know I was!
 It’s really no big deal.
 It’s kind of like a cross between a conference call and group texting through Twitter.
 Try it!
 It’s really fun!

 Never tweeted before?
 No worries, set up your free Twitter account today and get started!
 It is a fun and easy way to interact with your fellow Real Food devotees about their gardening activities!